-Days 5 - 6: Arusha to Marangu
+Days 14 - 15: Arusha to Marangu

-We spend the morning in Arusha to shop and explore the town.
-After lunch we travel to Marangu at the foot of Kilimanjaro, Africa's highest mountain at 5,895 metres, the highest free-standing mountain in the world.
+We travel to Marangu today at the foot of Kilimanjaro, Africa's highest mountain and the highest free-standing mountain in the world.

-The next day there is the option for a day hike in Kilimanjaro National Park to Mandara hut along the start of the Marangu route.
-This is a beautiful walk through tropical forest and on clear days there are exciting views of both the Kibo and Mawenzi peaks of the mountain.
+Here we spend two nights and have the opportunity to explore, including the option to take a day hike to Mandara Hut, 2,700 kms from the base of the mountain.
+This is a beautiful walk through tropical forest and on clear days there are special views of both the Kibo and Mawenzi peaks of the mountain.

-Alternatively take a day tour of the Marangu area to visit the village to learn more of local life, to visit a coffee plantation and a nearby waterfall.
+Alternatively there is the chance to do a day tour of the Marangu area to visit the village to learn more of local life, to visit a coffee plantation and a nearby waterfall.

-Distance, Day 5: 120 kms Est. Drive Time, Day 5: 3 hours Meals: X2 Breakfasts, X2 Dinners
+Distance, Day 14: 120 kms

+Est. Drive Time, Day 14: +/- 3 hours Meals: X2 Breakfasts, X2 Dinners